wheaney/social-freedom/README.md

   * Accepting a friend/follow request adds the identity to this group
   * Could allow for creation of multiple groups, would work similar to Google Plus’ circles
 * SNS Topics
-  * Post created/modified/deleted
-  * Post activity created/modified/deleted
+  * Post and post activities created/modified/deleted
-  * Follow request received
-  * Follow acceptance received
-  * Follow rejection/removal received
   * Profile modified
+* CloudTrail trail to log all activity
+  * Do we need some way to clean up the S3 bucket? or automatic expiration
+* CloudWatch Events Rule that watches CloudTrail for SNS Subscribe events
+  * Triggers Lambda for validating subscriptions
 * Lambdas
   * Requesting a follow
     * Add the account ARN to an IAM Group for follows, would need to provide access to the "Follow accepted/denied"